 So, he found out Ergon was looking to hire a few folks in the U.S. to set up their operations here and expand into the North American market.
 Jeff was highly recruited.
 He got flown to Ergon's headquarters in Germany in late '06.
 He met several of their top officials.
 More and more it was becoming obvious that Jeff would be the one heading up Ergon's offices in Colorado.
 So, of course Jeff had to leave everything behind if he was to pursue this dream.
 I know it was hard for him to just leave his friends, family, and Trans Iowa.
 But one thing kind of sealed the deal in 2006.

 It was Summer, we were busy at the bike shop, and our boss/owner was "on the schedule" to be helping out.
 We had a ton of repairs to do.
 Someone walked into the shop, and there was not any sign from the office that our boss was going to budge.
-This was typical behavior, by the way, and it persists to this day.
+This was typical behavior, by the way, and it persisted to the last day that shop was open.
 Anyway, Jeff finally walked around the corner of the shop, glanced at our boss just sitting there not doing anything, and said, "That's it!", in an angered voice and went out to help the customer.